China Landmarks - 38 Most Famous Landmarks in China

 When visiting the Summer Palace, you will find that the serenity and beauty of it are outstanding.
 The Palace balances water and land, as well as plants and paths, meaning you will love walking through this elegant place.

-☂️ Experience Summer Palace with a tour
+☂️ See Summer Palace on a tour

 Lama Temple, Beijing